Nokia Deployed Software Defined Perimeter Globally To Protect Their Assets.

 Full Stack Experts.
 The Pathway Difference.

-When you choose Pathway as your software defined perimeter provider, you’ll be working with professionals who understand all aspects of modern infrastructure, from business connectivity solutions to complex multi-cloud environments, with the deep technical expertise needed to manage and secure your systems.
-Our Software Defined Perimeter delivers next generation security solution for your organization.
-Cloud hosted controllers are built for redundancy and deployable around the world.
+When you choose Pathway as your software defined perimeter provider, you’ll be working with professionals who understand all aspects of modern infrastructure.
+From business connectivity solutions to complex multi-cloud environments, we have the deep technical expertise needed to manage and secure your systems.
+Pathway SDP delivers next generation security for your organization.
+Cloud hosted controllers are built for redundancy and deploy-able around the world.
 Application gateways are hosted in your data centre, as close to the application it’s guarding as possible.
-And, we’ll help you: discover network exposures, configuration and installation of SDP, and manage & maintain your security solution.
+And, we’ll help you: discover and resolve network exposures, configure and install Pathway SDP agents, and reduce your risk footprint.